VirtualFlyBrain/vfb-driver-ontology/README.md

 ### Editors' version

-Editors of this ontology should use the edit version, [src/ontology/VFB_drivers-edit.owl](src/ontology/VFB_drivers-edit.owl)
+Do not manually edit this ontology.
+The edit version, [src/ontology/VFB_drivers-edit.owl](src/ontology/VFB_drivers-edit.owl) is automatically updated each time the release process is run.

 ## Contact